rdgacarvalho/CoreOS-Kubernetes-Calico/static_cluster/README.md

 # Install CoreOS Linux Container Static Cluster

-After define your networking information like "IP Address and Hostnames", replace the variables inside kubemaster.yaml.
+After define your networking information such as "IP Address and Hostnames", please replace all variables inside kubemaster.yaml file.
+Pay attention, don't forget replace the domain name "ellesmara.com" as well for your own domain.

 ## Pay attention: All changes should be made into static_cluster/ files